pilate/sopel-modules/README.md

 ## twits

 Some twitter stuff.
-Requires an API key.
+(Requires an API key)

 Latest tweet from a twitterer:
 ```